SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 - Durable queues exist until they are removed by an administrative action.
 They accumulate messages whether clients are online or offline.
 When offline clients reconnect, they receive all of the messages that accumulated while they were offline.
 - Temporary (or non-durable) queues follow the lifecycle of the client connection and are useful for ensuring message persistence while clients are online.

-## Topic endpoint
+## Topic subscription

 As mentioned before, we can subscribe to a topic directly.
-A topic endpoint is created after establishing a connection to AEM.
+A topic subscription is created after establishing a connection to AEM.
 We achieved this previously when we subscribed to the `try-me` topic in the `Subscriber` section of the `CodePen Try Me!`.
-By subscribing to the topic, via the web page, in essence, we created a topic endpoint.
 This is not a polling mechanism, but a running connection is needed, through which AEM will send a message to the subscriber.
 In this case, the web page.
 If there is no subscriber available, the message will be missed.

+In the case of a queue, which is subscribed to topics, a message sent to a topic, will be stored in the queue until a consumer is available to process it.
+This is a more reliable way to ensure that messages are not lost.

+## Topic Endpoint

+In AEM there is a concept of a Topic Endpoint.
+A Topic Endpoint is a durable storage for messages that are published to a topic.
+It is also a way to ensure that messages are not lost if there are no subscribers available to receive them.
+It is in a way similar to a queue but it has some limitations, e.g.:
+- A topic endpoint can only be used for a single topic.
+Queues can subscribe to multiple topics.
+- A producing application can publish messages directly to a queue by referencing the queue by its name.
+A topic endpoint can only be used to store messages published to a topic, it is not possible to refenrece it by name in the same way as a queue.
+- A topic endpoint doesn't allow reading messages without removing them.
+A queue supports this.

+> Topic endpoints were originally created to support durable subscriptions in JMS, and is the only option for JMS durable subscribers.

 ## Publish an event